Kameleoon/aws-lambda-edge-starter-kit/README.md

 You'll use these files to initialize your environment:

-1. Navigate to `src/handler.ts` and update the `SITE_CODE`, `CLIENT_ID`, `CLIENT_SECRET` and `FEATURE_KEY` with your [Kameleoon credentials](https://help.kameleoon.com/api-credentials) and feature flag data collected on Kameleoon Platform.
+1. Navigate to `src/handler.ts` and update the `SITE_CODE`, `CLIENT_ID`, `CLIENT_SECRET` and `FEATURE_KEY` with your [Kameleoon credentials](https://help.kameleoon.com/api-credentials) and feature flag data collected on the Kameleoon Platform.
-1. Review or adjust the feature flags or experiments you've configured with the Kameleoon NodeJS SDK, and hook into the lifecycle events by inserting your desired logic in `src/handler.ts`.
+1. Review or adjust the feature flags or experiments you've configured with the Kameleoon NodeJS SDK, and hook into the lifecycle events by adding your own logic in `src/handler.ts`.
 For example, you can change headers, cookies, and more.
 1. Run `npm run build:lambda` to bundle the source code into a `dist/handler.zip` file that you'll import into Lambda.
-1. Upload the handler `dist/handler.zip` file into Lambda using one of these options:
+1. Upload the `dist/handler.zip` file into Lambda using one of these options:
    - **GUI**: Go to your AWS Lambda console, select the function associated with your Lambda environment, and import the `dist/handler.zip` file.
 After you upload it, there should now be a minified `index.js` file located inside of your Lambda function's **Code Source** section.
    - **CLI**: You can use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to update your AWS Lambda function programmatically.
 Example command:
      ```